 - as we note above, a reduction in ISP duration may be expected to lead BRPs to undertake trading actions with finer granularity on intraday markets in order to be less in imbalance after the gate closure time; - harmonising ISP and MTUs across markets should lead to trading becoming more uniform, which should in turn reduce transactions costs.
-This should result in more marginal trades becoming economic and hence greater liquidity; and - harmonising ISPs and allowing greater cross-border trading should result in liquidity from more liquid markets being translated easily into less liquid markets3. - 3.3.23 The magnitude of benefits will depend on how increases in liquidity translate into system costs and prices.
-Liquidity translates into a bid-ask spread which reflects the cost to market participants of searching to make a transaction in that particular market.
-The welfare effect should be measured as the impact of a lower bid-ask spread on the volumes of trade in the relevant market.
+This should result in more marginal trades becoming economic and hence greater liquidity; and - harmonising ISPs and allowing greater cross-border trading should result in liquidity from more liquid markets being translated easily into less liquid markets3. - 4.3.23 The magnitude of benefits will depend on how increases in liquidity translate into system costs and prices.
+Liquidity translates into a bid-ask spread which market participants have to insure against.
+The welfare effect should be measured as the impact of a lower bid-ask spread on the cost of collateral that needs to be posted by traders.